refaktor/rye-website/content/meet_rye/data/structures.md

 }
 ```

+Here we use words, like pen, move, rotate, literal words like 'down and 'up and integers.
 Newlines have no special meaning in Rye.
 They are just spacing.

 ## Validation rules

 How would we best represent the validation rules for some input information.
-Below is one example.
+Below is a validation dialect, that is a part of base Rye:

 ```clojure
 {